Heléne Yorke

 Heléne Yorke is a Canadian actress.
-Since 2019, she has starred as Brooke Dubek on the Comedy Central/HBO Max television series The Other Two.
+From 2019 to 2023, she starred as Brooke Dubek on the Comedy Central/HBO Max television series The Other Two.
 She has also played the roles of Jane Martin on the Showtime American period drama television series Masters of Sex, Olivia Graves on Graves and Amy Breslin on The Good Fight.
 Her work on Broadway includes originating the roles of Olive Neal in Bullets Over Broadway and Evelyn Williams in American Psycho, as well as G(a)linda in the second National Tour of Wicked.

 Career

 Yorke has worked on various Broadway productions, including Bullets Over Broadway, American Psycho, and Grease.
 She also played Glinda in Wicked on tour.

 In 2013, Yorke was cast in a recurring role as Jane Martin on the Showtime period drama television series, Masters of Sex.
 From 2016 to 2017, she played the major role of Olivia Graves, the daughter of Nick Nolte's character, on the Epix television series Graves.

-Since 2019, she has starred as Brooke Dubek on Comedy Central/HBO Max television series The Other Two, which was renewed for a third season in September 2021.
+In 2019 she began starring as Brooke Dubek on the Comedy Central/HBO Max television series The Other Two, which ran for three seasons before concluding in June 2023.